USA Technologies, Inc. (USAT) CEO Sean Feeney on Q3 2020 Results - Earnings Call Transcript

 Anant Agrawal

 Yes, sure.
 Thanks, Sean.
 One of the interesting things that's come out of this, Michael and Sean was referred to doing some relief programs for our customers during COVID.
 But the number one thing that's actually come out from our customer base is how can they leverage our solutions to actually help navigate them through the pandemic?
-And so, we've doubled down on things like webinars, case studies, we've pulled out customers and what they're doing with the solutions and kind of the key factors that have come out of it are pretty amazing.
+And so, we've doubled down on things like webinars, case studies, we've profiled out customers and what they're doing with the solutions and kind of the key factors that have come out of it are pretty amazing.
 One which Sean just mentioned is that a lot of people view cash as a vehicle for spreading that virus.
 And so a lot of clients are actually asking our customers who operate those machines, can you take cash out, which long-term actually benefits us.
-And our operators and customers say that they can deliver cashless solutions shows that they're good civil servants to help file the pandemic.
+And our operators and customers say that they can deliver cashless solutions shows that they're good civil servants to help battle the pandemic.

 The second is just managing the inventory and the stuff that's out there in the field.
 If you can't touch the machine, you can't service it.
 You can't take bad product out.
 It's only solutions like ours that actually help our customers reduce their inventory shrink and spoilage costs.
 And then they can manage the service as needed, not just wasting time sending their people here and there finding out that the location for closed.
 And so the combination of all these aspects we actually believe that the demand for our solution, even within our existing base, but even outside of that are increasing.
-And that is just like vending in the verticals that we're in, which is this kind of a solution not only is it great when you're growing and you want to cut costs and drive sales, but it's great when sales go down, which you can then very quickly rush it down.
+And that is just like vending in the verticals that we're in, which is this kind of a solution not only is it great when you're growing and you want to cut costs and drive sales, but it's great when sales go down, which you can then very quickly rachet down.
 So, we see that actually helping our business long-term.
 And, and even during this time, sales have slowed down some, but a lot of our customers are actually taking the time as they are right now to actually reinvest, upgrade the equipment, migrate onto the seed platform and come out of this thing stronger.

 Mike Latimore